PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

     - *enum_excluded_fields* - A list of enum cases which must not be exposed in the target language.
     - *cxx_out_rel_path* - C output relative path to project output directory.
 This variable is used for constructing generated C includes.
     - | *full_package* - Full package constructed from package_prefix and package.
 This variable has different default value construction formula for each language.
-      | Note that it's used for python and kotlin for target package generation and changing it will affect generated file paths as well.
+      | Note that it's used for Python and Kotlin for target package generation and changing it will affect generated file paths as well.
       | Consider this when changing *c_file_fullname*, *h_file_fullname* and *target_file_fullname*.
     - *c_file_fullname* - Generated cpp file full name.
     - *h_file_fullname* - Generated header file full name.